imrankhan964/errors-and-functions/README.md

 2. **Book Checkout:**
    - Users can borrow books by calling `checkOutBook`.
-   - Requires library membership using `require`; reverts with a message if not a member.
+   - Requires library membership using `require`, reverts with a message if not a member.
    - Tracks individual and total checked-out books.
    - Emits `BookCheckedOut` event on successful book checkout.
    - Enforces a maximum limit of 3 checked-out books per user with an `assert` statement.